Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Evaluation

 \textbf{Read/Write Latencies.} We evaluate how changing the read/write latencies affects the execution time and present the results in Figure~\ref{fig:exec_latencies}.
 We observe that, increasing read latency by 10$\times$ incurs a 4.7$\times$ execution time penalty, while increasing the write latency incurs a 6.5$\times$ penalty.

-\textbf{Read/Write Energies.} We evaluate how the total execution energy varies with the per word write/read energy, and show the results in Figure~\ref{fig:exec_energies}.
+\fcolorbox{black}{grey}{ \parbox{0.93\linewidth}{ \textbf{Key Observation 3:} using a low write latency memory technology is crucial for \myName{}'s design. } } \textbf{Read/Write Energies.} We evaluate how the total execution energy varies with the per word write/read energy, and show the results in Figure~\ref{fig:exec_energies}.
 We observe here that the contributions of read energy and write energy are similar, thus both of them have to be carefully taken into consideration.

-\textbf{\di{Dataset} sizes.} First, we evaluate how the execution time varies with different \di{dataset} sizes (i.e., ref\_size and query\_size) and present the results in Figure~\ref{fig:exec_workload_sizes}.
-Second, we evaluate how the execution energy varies with different \di{dataset} sizes and present the results in Figure~\ref{fig:energy_workload_sizes}.
+\fcolorbox{black}{grey}{ \parbox{0.93\linewidth}{ \textbf{Key Observation 4:} read energy contributes 45\% and write energy contributes 55\% to the total energy consumption of a given execution. } } \textbf{Dataset Sizes.} First, we evaluate how the execution time varies with different dataset sizes (i.e., ref\_size and query\_size) and present the results in Figure~\ref{fig:exec_workload_sizes}.
+Second, we evaluate how the execution energy varies with different dataset sizes and present the results in Figure~\ref{fig:energy_workload_sizes}.
 We observe that both reference size and query size contribute equally to the execution time and energy.
 This happens because the total number of operations needed is directly proportional to ref\_size$\times$query\_size.
+Our observation corroborates our earlier analysis stating that query-specific sDTW implementations do not fairly represent GPU performance, and there is a need for a more general solution.